 The best way to do this is to go straight to the jazz greats themselves.
 I highly suggest learning licks (small musical phrases) by ear and also learning entire solos of jazz greats by ear.

-If you want to start learning how to do this, I highly suggest listening to our podcast episode 5 Steps to Learning Jazz Language by Ear.
+If you want to start learning how to do this, I highly suggest listening to our podcast episode Using the LIST Method to Learn Jazz Standards by Ear.
 Or if you prefer to read, check out How to Learn a Jazz Solo by Ear.
 Now if you are wondering what an easy and good jazz solo to start with would be, try Miles Davis’ solo on Freddie Freeloader.

 Now it is also wise to listen to and read jazz solos.
 Reading solos from sheet music can help you analyze what you are playing better, and visualize how a solo is developed.
 A great resource for that is our eBook “15 Essential Jazz Etudes” which is available in versions for C instruments, upright and electric bass, and with Guitar TABS.